jamessha/InteractiveRagdoll/README.txt

-An interactive buddy for you to love and/or abuse
+An interactive ragdoll for you to love and/or abuse

 Controls:
 WASD - move